Alpn4something/OG-Discord/README.md

 </details>

+### How do i install this?
+Use any client modification that supports .css themes (Vencord, as an example) and copy preferred color scheme file into themes folder.
+Can't be any simple.
+If you can't to this, what can you do?.

+Alternatively, you can copy text from settings file and merge it with [OG-Discord(ForImportUrl-colorless).css](https://github.com/Alpn4something/OG-Discord/blob/Resources-branch/OG-Discord(ForImportUrl-colorless).css), removing import url in process, making theme less dependent on Github servers (excluding aPNGs and SVG that theme uses).

 ### THIS WOULDN'T BE POSSIBLE WITHOUT:
---[Refac0r](https://github.com/refact0r).
+—[Refac0r](https://github.com/refact0r).
 A person who made [system24](https://github.com/refact0r/system24).
 I used his work as a reference and basically started learning .css from making a cut-down version of it.

---[abbie](https://github.com/abbie).
-Props to this person for showing me there is a way to debloat a discord client via [discord-css](https://github.com/abbie/discord-css)
+—[abbie](https://github.com/abbie).
+Props to this person for showing me there is a way to debloat a discord client via [discord-css](https://github.com/abbie/discord-css).

---[domi](https://github.com/dom1torii) (well, obviously, for making [Discord](https://github.com/dom1torii/VGUICord/tree/discord16) 1.6 which i forked the hell out of)
+—[domi](https://github.com/dom1torii). (well, obviously, for making [Discord 1.6](https://github.com/dom1torii/VGUICord/tree/discord16) which i forked the hell out of)

+—[Ungstein](https://github.com/ungstein) and his [OG-Steam](https://github.com/ungstein/OG-Steam) theme for VGUI Steam (pre 2023 UI update).
+If this wouldn't exist, I'd never get into old steam aesthetics in general.
+R.I.P OG-Steam, you were the best Steam theme i used :(